Skip to content

 Why Radio Plastic (and the rest) won't survive the self-driving car

 One of the most wonderfully successful programmes on Dutch radio is Radio Kunststof.
 Every weekday on Radio 1, between seven and eight o'clock, it attracts a bizarre number of listeners, especially for that time of day.
 And especially for an art programme.
-On TV then is DWDD, also called art programme on its public channels, but with Matthijs van Nieuwkerk and millions of viewers.
+On TV then is DWDD, also called art programme on its public broadcasters, but with Matthijs van Nieuwkerk and millions of viewers.
 How...

 How to get 10 million young people reading.
 The story behind Hooked.